 Lemon myrtle has been found to have anti-inflammatory and anti-microbial properties which makes it great for helping to beat Sinus and Bronchitis infections.
 The anti-inflammatory properties help with the inflammation of the nasal cavity and bronchial tubes and the anti-microbial properties help clear the infection so the body can heal itself.

-The anti-inflammatory and anti-microbial properites of lemon myrtle tea are great for treating a sore throat.
+The anti-inflammatory and anti-microbial properties of lemon myrtle tea are great for treating a sore throat.
 A tincture can be made with some high proof alcohol like vodka which is then gargled at the first signs of a sore throat.
 The alcohol is also useful for killing any bugs hiding back there as well.
+We have an amazing tincture available as here as well.
 The tea can also be used as a gargle after it cools.

 Lemon Myrtle is useful for helping to clear annoying pimples and acne from the face and body.
 It helps with keeping the skin clean and reducing the amount of oil that is produced by the skin.
 The anti-microbial and anti-inflamitory properties are excellent for killing the bugs which are causing the pores to get infected and reducing the inflammation which they cause.
 A tea can be made and allowed to cool till it is luke warm, then Celtic sea salt or normal sea salt is added to the water and used as a face wash.